-- Determine specific applicability to Waterford's Fire Services f.
-Strengthen and Redefine Mutual Aid
+- Determine specific applicability to Waterford's Fire Services

-- Identify operational and financial impacts - Advise on compliance strategies
+- Identify operational and financial impacts

+- Advise on compliance strategies

-Proactive planning now will ensure that Waterford remains compliant while continuing to provide high-quality, efficient emergency services to its residents.
+Proactive planning now will ensure that Waterford remains compliant while continuing to provide high-quality, efficient fire and emergency services to its residents.
 The Town should prepare for these changes.